 How to Master Lindy Hop as a Part Time Dancer!

-I wrote this article because people ask me how I am able to do it, and still improve in dance.
+I wrote this article because people ask me how I am able to do all I do, and still improve in dance.
 Here is an easy way to master the dance in whatever time frame you desire.
 The key words are “time frame.”
 You can condense your learning time with the principles I’ll share in the upcoming paragraphs, and Master Lindy Hop faster as a result.
 Just remember that everything starts small.

 Follows, I would suggest doing the same thing leads do.
 Pick a follow that you would like to emulate, and then mimic her shapes and body movements in motion.
 That’s it.
 You don’t need a partner to lead the shapes that you practice with your body.
 Let the lead decided the where to go on the dance floor, and you decide how well you would like to look in finishing those movements.
 The styling can be handled without him.
 If you need a sense of momentum in styling your movements, practice absorbing into your living room wall, or pulling away from your bathroom door knob.

-Follows should avoid developing a mentality of knowing where to go next.
+Follows should avoid developing a mentality of knowing “where to go next.”
 That concept is the leads territory, and he can eliminate most of the stress that comes with working with a partner in the beginning stages of an idea by figuring out where he wants to go first in theory by himself.

 You don’t have to feel the result from the follow to determine if you have a good idea.
 This is relieving for the follow, and eliminates a need to examine how well they are responding.
 It is very difficult to communicate a new idea with someone who depends on responding to an understood idea. (read my article on: “Benefits of solo dancing” if you have trouble with visualization.)

 Write me and let me know how you are progressing.
-If you don’t have the time to practice 15 minutes a day because of time limitations, look out for my blog on “Why dancers should start a business” in a few weeks.
+If you don’t have the time to practice 15 minutes a day because of time limitations, check out the article on “Why dancers should start a business”.
 Hope this can help accelerate your dance journey.
 Have a stress free day.